 - Women and infants center: One main support person who must remain the same for the hospital stay and a second visitor allowed each day.

 - End-of-life patients: Two visitors per patient per day.

 Surgery (inpatient and outpatient): One visitor in the patient’s room for the duration of the surgical procedure.

 Outpatient diagnostic and therapy services: One visitor may accompany the patient or wait in designated waiting areas.

 Approved visitors/support persons must be over the age of 18 unless they are parents of a child receiving care.

 These guidelines are subject to change at any time to address the health needs of our communities.
-By putting these guidelines in place, St. Joseph’s Hospital is exemplifying its commitment to the dignity and care of all, especially the most vulnerable among us.
+By putting these guidelines in place, St. Elizabeth’s Hospital is exemplifying its commitment to the dignity and care of all, especially the most vulnerable among us.